cython/cython/docs/src/userguide/memoryviews.rst

 .. note::

-    Pure python mode currently does not support Read-only views.
+    Pure python mode currently does not support read-only views.

 Since Cython 0.28, the memoryview item type can be declared as ``const`` to support read-only buffers as input: